sudo-project/sudo/docs/TROUBLESHOOTING.md

     /usr/local/bin/sudo must be owned by uid 0 and have the setuid bit set

-> Sudo must be setuid root to do its work.
+> Sudo must be set-user-ID root to do its work.
 Either `/usr/local/bin/sudo`
-> is not owned by uid 0 or the setuid bit is not set.
-This should have
+> is not owned by user-ID 0 or the set-user-ID bit is not set.
+This should
-> been done for you by `make install` but you can fix it manually by
+> have been done for you by `make install` but you can fix it manually by
 > running the following as root:

     chown root /usr/local/bin/sudo; chmod 4755 /usr/local/bin/sudo